openai/gym/docs/environments.md

 ### gym-xiangqi: Xiangqi - The Chinese Chess Game

-A reinforcement learning environment of Xiangqi, Chinese Chess.
+A reinforcement learning environment of Xiangqi, the Chinese Chess game.

 Learn more here: https://github.com/tanliyon/gym-xiangqi